 Best for the holiday season

-In The Twelve Dates of Christmas, thirty-four-year-old Kate Turner is ready to say “Bah, humbug” to relationships in the sleepy town of Blexford, England, a charming place like Stars Hollow during a season in which you can “smell snow” like Lorelai.
+The Twelve Dates of Christmas is a Christmas romance book in which thirty-four-year-old Kate Turner is ready to say "Bah, humbug" to relationships in the sleepy town of Blexford, England, a charming place like Stars Hollow during a season in which you can "smell snow" like Lorelai.

 Kate's found fulfillment in her designing career, and in her scrumptious side job baking like Sookie in her old friend Matt's neighborhood café, reminiscent of Luke's Diner.

 When her best friend signs her up for a dating agency that promises twelve dates with twelve different men in the weeks before Christmas, she figures the odds must finally be in her favor.